 Frozen bottles are another cooling treat.
 Freeze water in one-liter soda or small milk jugs, and then place them in nesting boxes to keep chickens cooler while they lay eggs.

-If you have the freezer space, freeze water in a few gallon jugs and hang them near a roost from an overhead beam or fence space by looping rope through the handles, or set the frozen gallon jugs in the ground in the shade--these frozen water bottles will temporarily create a cooler space for the chickens to hang out near.
+If you have the freezer space, freeze water in a few gallon jugs and hang them near a roost from an overhead beam or fence space by looping rope through the handles, or set the frozen gallon jugs in the ground in the shade.
+These frozen water bottles will temporarily create a cooler space for the chickens to hang out near.

 A chicken having a hard time from heat stress or heat stroke will breathe or pant through an open beak, hold wings low and away from the body, and have loss of appetite.
-If you see signs of heat stress, your chickens are working to lower their body temperature and you need to act fast to help them.
+If you see signs of heat stress, your chickens are working too hard to lower their body temperature and you need to act fast to help them.

 Heat stress is a definite sign you need to keep your chickens cooler.